This is a guest posting by Erik Dietrich.

 Do you have a major feature in your upcoming release?
 One that the company has advertised to the board of directors and to all users alike?
 The kind of feature that makes or breaks careers?

 If you do, this should probably go at the top of the backlog.
 You want to be absolutely sure that the high-profile centerpiece of the upcoming release does what it says, and that it doesn’t suffer from weird problems or tons of bugs.

 More generally, you’ll want to sketch out a top priority plan to make sure that your mission-critical functionality doesn’t underwhelm or completely fail.

 2. Verify All Delivered Functionality to Avoid Unreliability

-With a plan in place to prevent complete disaster, you might want to move on to verifying all new functionality.
-After all, delivering the high profile feature successfully with broken minor features wouldn’t be the worst outcome.
+With a plan in place to prevent a complete disaster, you might want to move on to verifying all new functionality.
+After all, delivering the high-profile feature successfully with broken minor features wouldn’t be the worst outcome.
 But it’s certainly not the best, either.

 So as priority 2, you might give the rest of the features the same treatment you gave the headliners.
 Make sure that everything works as advertised, lacks major problems, and delivers on what you’ve promised.
 The software should do what it says it’s going to do.

 From there, you might reason, the next thing to do is make sure you’re not breaking other stuff.
 This is known as regression testing, and it means that you’re checking to make sure implementing your fancy new features didn’t break old ones that people rely upon.